revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/01-IntroductionToAngular.md

 Then `npm start` will run `ng serve.

-The `ng serve` commis and used when developing your application locally.
-It starts up a local development server, which will serve your application while you are developing it.
+The `ng serve` commis and used when developing your application locally.It starts up a local development server, which will serve your application while you are developing it.

 </blockquote>
 </details>

 ---

-28. How to deploy the angular app to production?
+28.How to deploy the angular app to production?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)